 Doing both at once makes the writing process *much* harder, and the solution is to write a detailed outline first, so that you can separate the two steps out.
 That’s done wonders for me, and for a lot of my students, too!

-10. Jon Morrow – founder of Boost Blog Traffic, and former editor of Copyblogger and KISSMetrics
+10. Jon Morrow – founder of Smart Blogger, and former editor of Copyblogger and KISSMetrics

 My biggest challenge was relearning how to write after losing the use of my hands.

 For me, writing was always highly tactile.
 I was able to get into a rhythm that I never really appreciated until my condition (muscular dystrophy) got so severe that I couldn’t really type anymore.